keremergener/PanWFS/README.md

 # PanWFS UGens

-**PanWFS Real UGens** is a SuperCollider server-plugin implementation of the PanWFS spatialization tools.
+**PanWFS UGens** is a SuperCollider server-plugin implementation of the PanWFS spatialization tools.
 It moves the main DSP work from SuperCollider pseudo-UGens into compiled C++ UGens.

 The package currently includes: